Private Nonprofit · Haverhill, Massachusetts

 What is the graduation rate at Northpoint Bible College?

-Northpoint Bible College has a 4-year completion rate of 52.4%.
+Northpoint Bible College has a 52.4% completion rate within 150% of normal time at a four-year institution (typically six years for a bachelor’s program).
 The first-year retention rate is 40.0%.

 Is Northpoint Bible College worth the student debt?

-The median student debt at Northpoint Bible College is $25,000, while graduates earn a median of $42,210 ten years after enrollment.
-That debt represents about 59% of first-year post-graduation earnings.
-16300.0% of borrowers are repaying their loans within 3 years.
+The median student debt at Northpoint Bible College is $25,000, while former students earn a median of $42,210 ten years after enrollment.
+That debt represents about 59% of those annual earnings.
+Among borrowers who completed their program, 70.1% are repaying their loans within 3 years.
 Estimated monthly loan payment is $265.